viaccoz/google-photos-extractor/README.md

 4. Rename image files to include the description
 5. Skip invalid JSON files and warns about filenames longer than 150 characters
 6. Outputs to the `target/` folder, preserving folder structure

+# Date Extraction

+The script extracts the most specific date possible from photo descriptions.
+This helps in organizing or sorting photos chronologically.

+The most specific match is used:
+1. Full dates: Detects dates like DD-MM-YYYY, DD-MM-YY, or DD-MM-YY (with -, . or / separator) and returns YYYY-MM-DD.
+2. Month-year: Detects months like MM-YYYY (with -, . or / separator) and returns YYYY-MM.
+3. Seasons (in French): Detects seasons like printemps, été/ete, automne, and hiver followed by a year and returns YYYY-03 for spring, etc.
+4. Year: Detects years like YYYY and returns YYYY.